splitio/public-api-postman/README.md

  * Clone this repository
  * Import collection by importing the file `split-admin-api.postman_collection.json`
  * Import environments by importing the file `prod.postman_environment.json`
- * In the environments tab, fill in the content of `auth-token` in the "current" column
+ * In the environments tab, fill in the content of `auth-token` in the "current" column with your admin api key (https://docs.split.io/reference#authentication)
  * Hit any endpoint!

 # Contribute